mhvbyrne/FM/content and products/examination/respiratory/respiratory examination.md

 ### Vocal resonance

 Ask the patient to repeat 99 each time you place your stethoscope down.

-### Auscultation

-**Added sounds**
+Some universities do not require you to complete vocal resonance, you should check with the education team if it is expected for you to ask.

+### Added sounds on auscultation
-- Crepitations: crackles, can be fine or coarse
+- **Crepitations** - sounds like crackles, and can be fine or coarse
-- Wheeze: expiratory noise (mainly)
+- **Wheeze** - expiratory noise (mainly)
-- Stridor: inspiratory noise
+- **Stridor** - inspiratory noise
-- Pleuritic Rub: sounds like walking on snow
+- **Pleuritic Rub** - sounds like walking on snow
-- Bronchial Breathing ("tubular", louder expiration)
+- **Bronchial Breathing** - sounds like wind moving through a tube, louder during expiration